Silent Menace.com

 Who knows what these dangerous chemicals may be interacting with .
 One thing is for sure: if moth balls were sprinkled anywhere on your property, especially if concentrated in a specific spot as you have indicated, they have undoubtedly saturated the ground; how deep is anyone's guess.

-Again, moth balls are not our product.
+our product.
 By not reading the manufacturer's instructions (their legal way of not getting sued by misusers of their product), you have used this dangerous chemical in a way other than it was recommended.
 You most likely have no legal recourse, and your only probable alternative is to have the soil dug up and removed. - Silent Menace.